Sandia research investigates how organic reactions affect Earth’s atmosphere

 “Determining the impact of any specific reaction within any given environment requires knowing both how fast the reaction occurs and the products of the reaction,” Rebecca said.
 “Carefully quantifying the products is often the more difficult task.
 A relatively small change in these reactions can significantly change the magnitude and even the direction of the impact a reaction has in a given environment.”

 Recent theoretical work indicated that possible products of the hydroxyl radical and methylperoxy reaction could be methanol and oxygen.
-These products would have
+These products would have significant impact on our understanding of the chemistry in Earth’s troposphere, or the atmosphere up to about six miles, which contains around 75 percent of the atmosphere’s mass.

 Rebecca said that methanol has long been significantly underpredicted in the troposphere by atmospheric modelers.
 Because methanol can be formed from multiple sequences of oxidation reactions in the troposphere, understanding how chemical reactions contribute to the levels of methanol in the atmosphere sheds light on how the atmosphere processes hydrocarbons emitted by both nature and human activity, therefore helping us understand the influence of both on the chemical composition of the atmosphere.

-Sandia combustion chemist Craig Taatjes, the principal investigator of this research effort, said, “We recognized that our fundamental measurements of methanol yield from the hydroxyl radical and
+Sandia combustion chemist Craig Taatjes, the principal investigator of this research effort, said, “We recognized that our fundamental measurements of methanol yield from the hydroxyl radical and methylperoxy reaction could have an impact on modeled atmospheric methanol abundance, so we brought in modeler colleagues who could focus on those consequences of our investigations.”

 The discrepancy between modeled and measured methanol is particularly significant in the remote troposphere, regions with relatively limited influence from human activity.